Posted on Wednesday 07 March 2018

 Some people can’t cope without a safety net, but anyone who wishes to pursue self-employment should be comfortable taking risks.

 Many entrepreneurs put everything on the line for their dreams, even so far as taking out multiple mortgages just to keep their business going.
 Big rewards come with big risks, and you can’t make it in business without putting something on the line.
 In the self-employment business, risk just comes with the territory.
+So if your are okay with applying for a loan and diving in, this might be for you.

 Passion is what drives people and keeps them motivated.
 As pointed out by The Balance, motivation is critical for entrepreneurs!